…or sculpturing is not that bad for health ;P

 All these cracks had to be addressed and reinforced – this is a lesson that I’ve learned after my Atari 800 XL refurb where joints were not stable enough and resulted in tiny cracks over time.

 To achieve a proper result, I’ve welded in a brass mesh to serve as a reinforcement of cracked spots and as a base for resin-based compounds used later to rebuild missing plastic.
-Obviously, the mesh had to be custom cut.
+The mesh had to be custom cut.

 This is how the process looks.

-Once every piece was cut to a proper size, I’ve soldered them together.
+Once every piece was cut to a proper size, I soldered them together.
 I’ve also added a thicker copper wire to make the mesh stiffer and less prone to bending.

 Rebuilding missing plastic